integrate-your-mind/phaser3-starter-template/README.md

 # How to sync to Android and iOS

 1. Run `npx cap sync`
-2. Then depending on which build you want to run you can type either `npx cap start ios` or `npx cap start android`
+2. Then depending on which build you want to run you can type either `npx cap open ios` or `npx cap open android`
 3. If you do not wish to develop for Android or iOS you can delete either folder and simply move on with the previous steps